SoftwareAG/c8y-docs/content/release-10-5-0/platform-devices-10-5-0-bundle/improvements.md

 #### Administration

 A new login mode **OAuth Internal** has been added.
 This login mode provides much higher security as it stores authentication information in a cookie not reachable by JavaScript.
-For details, see <em>Administration > Changing settings</em> in the <em>User guide</em>.
+For details, see [Administration > Changing settings](https://cumulocity.com/guides/10.5.0/users-guide/administration/#changing-settings) in the <em>User guide</em>.
 [26097]

 It is now possible to see the inbound API requests in the Home page.
 [MTM-25148]